Often we need to log or print objects and variables to the console/logs for debugging. Here is how to print an object as JSON in Java.

 Override toString() to print object as JSON

-Now we’re going to print our object as JSON
+Now we’re going to print our Java object as JSON

 Readable console output in JSON format

-In JSON format the printed object looks much better.
+Java objects in JSON format (JSON objects) now look much better.
 Feel the difference.

 In general you can print any Java object as JSON.

-Note: It prints all object’s fields even if they are private or they are also objects
+Note: It prints all object’s fields even if they are also objects

 You may also find these posts interesting: